 Only when you are absolutely desperate for necessary resources.

 6. What are the methods of volitional force?
 When is it most effective and in what situations?

 Votional force is one you have eyes set on a goal and you tell yourself and others you are willing to do anything to achieve it.
 It is effective in times when otheris are in low spirits.

 7. How do you protect yourself and your interests?

-8. Describe your behavior in the situations of opposition and if you have to use some force?
+8. Describe to us your behavior in the situations of opposition and if you have to use some force?

 9. Do others think of you as a strong person?
 Do you think you are a strong person?

 Probably not.
 I am rather lazy and perfer to head back the way I came from when I situation requires a lot of determination.
 Physically speaking I'm also far from being the strongest.